codeigniter4/shield/docs/2 - quickstart.md

 ### Assign Permissions to a User

-Permissions can also be assigned directly to a user, irregardless of what groups they are a part of.
+Permissions can also be assigned directly to a user, regardless of what groups they belong to.
 This is done programatically on the `User` Entity.

 ```php
 $user = auth()->user();